illdynamics/qonqrete/SKELETON.md

 # Code Skeletonization in QonQrete (Qompressor)

 Code skeletonization in QonQrete is a core process implemented by the `worqer/qompressor.py` agent.
 Its primary purpose is to transform a full codebase into a highly token-efficient, structural representation, often referred to as a "skeleton" or "qompressed" code.
-This process is crucial for managing the context provided to Large Language Models (LLMs) and significantly reducing processing costs and improving relevance.
+This process is crucial for managing the context provided to Large Language Models (LLMs), including Qwen, and significantly reducing processing costs and improving relevance.

 ## How Skeletonization Works (`qompressor.py`)